You want smart political talk without the meltdowns?

 That is a threat.

-Now, there are plenty of people who thrive in single parent homes, but the sure way to security, financial, social, and otherwise, is a two-parent home.
+Now, there are plenty of people who thrive in single-parent homes, but the sure way to security, financial, social, and otherwise, is a two-parent home.

 Right now, in the black community, 75% of black children are born without a father.

-There's there's absolutely certain uh socioeconomic issues involved.
+There's absolutely certain socioeconomic issues involved.

 There's also been the demonization of police.